 Arthritis Ireland welcomes publication of Model of Care for Rheumatology

-Pictured at the launch of the Model of Care for Rheumatology were John O'Flynn, President, Arthritis Ireland; Stacey Grealis, volunteer, Mayo branch; Prof. David Kane, National Clinical Lead; Seoirse Smith, Chairman, Arthritis Ireland; Gráinne O'Leary, Chief Executive; Peter Boyd, trustee; and Prof. Conor O'Keane, Director of Quality and Clinical Care, RCPI.
+Pictured at the launch of the Model of Care for Rheumatology were John O'Flynn, President, Arthritis Ireland; Stacey Grealis, member, Mayo branch; Prof. David Kane, National Clinical Lead; Seoirse Smith, Chairman, Arthritis Ireland; Gráinne O'Leary, Chief Executive; Peter Boyd, trustee; and Prof. Conor O'Keane, Director of Quality and Clinical Care, RCPI.
 Pic: David Coleman

 Arthritis Ireland has welcomed publication of the Model of Care for Rheumatology in Ireland, which it describes as a “significant step forward” for the one million people living with arthritis in this country.